Synonym(s)

 - Physiological in the sense of temperature regulation

-- Constitutional (idiopathic); primary focal hyperhidrosis is a familial disorder.
-In 30-50% of cases other family members are affected.
+- Constitutional (idiopathic); primary focal hyperhidrosis occurs in families.
+In 30-50% of cases, other family members are affected.
 Little is known about the predisposing genes (see Hyperhidrosis palmaris et plantaris).

 - Reactive in infections

-- For diseases of the central and peripheral nervous system (e.g. Horner syndrome, auriculotemporal syndrome)
+- In diseases of the central and peripheral nervous system (e.g. Horner's syndrome, auriculotemporal syndrome)

-- For various skin diseases ( e.g. epidermolysis bullosa simplex, Weber-Cockayne, endangiitis obliterans, glomus tumours, Maffucci syndrome)
+- In various skin diseases (e.g. epidermolysis bullosa simplex, Weber-Cockayne, endangiitis obliterans, glomus tumors, Maffucci syndrome)

 - after sympathectomy

-- Iatrogenic triggering by drug intake (see below hyperhidrosis, drug-induced).
+- Iatrogenic triggering by medication (see below Hyperhidrosis, drug-induced).

 DiagnosisThis section has been translated automatically.